Hudson River Sloop Clearwater: Recognition

 Clearwater has gained national recognition for its activism starting in the 1970s to force a clean-up of the PCB contamination caused by industrial manufacturing by General Electric and other companies on the river's edge.
 Other specific Hudson watershed issues with which Clearwater is concerned are development pressures in the southern half of the Hudson Valley, pesticide runoff, the Manhattan west side waterfront, Indian Point nuclear reactors, and New York/New Jersey Harbor dredge spoil disposal.
 Clearwater played a key role in the Environmental Protection Agency (EPA) decision to compel one of the Hudson River's biggest polluters to begin removing toxic PCBs from the water and restoring one of the most polluted portions of the river.

 In 2002, Pete Seeger was named a "Clean Water Hero" for his prominent efforts in the passage of the Clean Water Act.
 His tireless devotion to working through Clearwater and promoting its message to effectively use the law in prosecuting polluters of America's waterways has made the Clean Water Act one of the most successful environmental laws in the country.

 The EPA said after Seeger's death in 2014 that "the incredible work" of Seeger and the Clearwater organization helped make the Hudson River cleaner.
 "His leadership was extraordinary," regional Administrator Judith A. Enck told United Press International.

+U.S. Bicentennial and Semiquincentennial

+During the U.S. Bicentennial on July 4, 1976, the Clearwater participated in Operation Sail, a parade of tall ships around New York City.
+To celebrate the U. S. Semiquincentennial, the Clearwater again joined the tall ships parade in New York City on July 4, 2026, this time called Sail250.
+Shortly after the parade began, the Clearwater was approached by vessels of the U. S. Coast Guard and directed to exit the parade because of banners flown by the sloop that read "Save the Clean Water Act" and "Indigenous Rights, Racial Justice, Climate Solutions".